numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

    * .. method:: add_archive(archive_file)

-        Add the symbols from the specified static archive file to the execution engine.
+        Add the symbols from the specified static library file to the execution engine.
 It is a fatal error in LLVM if the *archive_file* does not exist.

-        * *archive_file* str: a path to the static archive file
+        * *archive_file* str: a path to the static library file

    * .. method:: set_object_cache(notify_func=None, getbuffer_func=None)